learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 ## Array Wackiness

-### Arrays Are Kinda Sorta Fancy Objects
+### We can add properties to arrays

-It might be helpful to think of arrays in JavaScript as fancy objects.
-Like objects, arrays can store bits of information, and we can retrieve that information later.
-Arrays differ from objects on two chief points:
+In JavaScript, everything is ultimately an object.
+We'll explore more about what that means when we cover objects, but for now, know that this means that we can add _properties_ to just about anything, including arrays.

-1. We don't give arrays `key-value` pairs.
-Instead, we just add elements to an array, and the array **indexes** each element, starting at `0` and going up to the `[number of elements in the array] - 1`.
-But the indexes are, for all intents and purposes, just keys in an object.
+A property is a named piece of information.
+They're _kind of_ like variables (don't go too far with that analogy) but we can only get that information with reference to the property owner.

-2. Arrays keep track of how many elements they have in them via the `length` property: `[1, 2, 3].length // 3`. `length` doesn't work like other keys/indexes in objects/arrays — it updates automatically, and if we change it, we change the whole array.
+What makes arrays special, then?
+Arrays keep track of how many elements they have in them via the `length` property: `[1, 2, 3].length // 3`. `length` doesn't work like other keys/indexes in objects/arrays — it updates automatically, and if we change it, we change the whole array.

 ``` javascript
 var myArray = [1, 2, 3]